danielnelson37/problem-set-2_1/short-response.md

 # Problem Set 2.1
 ## Types, Values, and Operators

-1. What is _unary operator_?
+1. What is a _unary operator_?
 Give an example of one.

 2. What is a _binary operator_?
 Give an example of one.